 Remote investors are more driven by logic.
 They live some distance away and may rarely, if ever, come stay at the home.
 For them, this is more of a financial investment that supports other lifestyle goals while adding a nice vacation property to their portfolio.

-The most important details are proof of historical revenue, professional photos, a 3D tour, and a pre-listing inspection report with receipts for completed repairs.
+The most important details are proof of historical revenue, professional photos, and a pre-listing inspection report with receipts for completed repairs.

 As a global brand with local, on-the-ground market expertise, our marketing is beautiful, targeted, and effective.
 We manage an exclusive list of vacation home buyers in both U.S. and international markets, and we keep those leads engaged.

 Here’s an outline of the real estate marketing exposure that Vacasa is proud to offer:

 In a vacation home market, it’s key to expose guests and tourists to your listing.
 After all, they’re often the people more likely to buy your home.
 At Vacasa, we maximize this exposure by marketing your property to the guests staying in your for-sale unit, as well as to guests staying in other homes in or near your market.

 As the largest vacation rental property management team in North America, we host over a million guests in properties like yours every year.
 Our property management team seamlessly coordinates with you and your real estate agent to customize your booking calendar for maximum income, while still allowing showings and avoiding bookings that might take place post-closing.